-Pursuant to applicable rules of law, the judge, after a brief evaluation of the case, can decide to proceed with a summary judgment.
+Provided the above-mentioned criterion is met, even without request from the plaintiff, the judge, after a brief evaluation of the case, can decide to proceed with a summary judgment.
 At the first hearing the parties shall indicate, under penalty of forfeiture, evidence and counter-evidence, unless the judge grants a postponement of the hearing and gives two mandatory terms for the writings indicating evidence (15 days) and for the indications of counter-evidence (a further 10 days).